MahnurA/Distributed-Systems/README.md

 ### List of commands for the user:

-show – To show a list of the files available on the system. create [filename] – To create a file of the given name. download [filename] – To download a file of the given name. edit [filename] - To edit a file. bye – To disconnect from the server
+show – To show a list of the files available on the system.<br/>
+create [filename] – To create a file of the given name.<br/>
+download [filename] – To download a file of the given name.<br/>
+edit [filename] - To edit a file.<br/>
+bye – To disconnect from the server.<br/>

 ## Getting Started